stefgr1/colorCodes2/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit THIS (Rmd) file. -->

-# Enabling corporate design elements in R
+# Making the colours of the University of Tuebingen accessible in R

 <!-- The **colorCodes** package enables corporate design elements in\ R. It... -->